knative/community/SECURITY.md

 the tip of any release branch (release-X.Y), we commit to patching vulnerabilities only at HEAD and in currently supported release branches.

-Repos with releases have the releases listed in the Github UI, e.g.:
+Repos with releases have the releases listed in the Github UI, _e.g._:

 - [serving](https://github.com/knative/serving/releases)
 - [eventing](https://github.com/knative/eventing/releases)